-International Standard for the Data Protection of Privacy and Personal Information
+International Standard for Data Protection

-The World Anti-Doping Code International Standard for theData Protection of Privacy and Personal Information is a mandatory International Standard developed as part of the World Anti-Doping Program.
+The International Standard for Data Protection is a mandatory International Standard developed as part of the World Anti-Doping Program.
 It was developed in consultation with Signatories, public authorities, and other relevant stakeholders.

 The International Standard for the Protection of Privacy and Personal Information (ISPPPI) was first adopted in 2009 and came into effect in June 2009.
-It was subsequently amended twothree times, the first time effective January 2015-and, the second time effective January 2021-was approved by. and the WADA Executive Committee at the World Conference on Doping in Sport in Katowice on 7 November 2019.
-Following a limited supplementary consultation period, a further revised version was approved by the WADA Executive Committee on 15 September 2020 and is effective as of 1 January 2021.
-This version incorporates minor, clarifying revisions to Annex A, which were approved by the WADA Executive Committee on 24 November 2021, and has been fourth time effective 24 November 2024.
-With this fifth revised version, the ISPPPI has been renamed the International Standard for Data Protection (ISDP) and is effective since this dateas of 1 January 2027.
+It was subsequently amended three times, the first-time effective January 2015, the second time effective June 2018, the third time effective January 2021, and the fourth time effective 24 November 2024.
+With this fifth revised version, the ISPPPI has been renamed the International Standard for Data Protection (ISDP) and is effective as of 1 January 2027.